blackorpheus076/Nextcloud-Backup-Restore/README.md

 - The scripts can exclude the Nextcloud data directory from backup and restore.\
 **WARNING**: Excluding the data directory is **NOT RECOMMENDED** as it leaves the backup in an inconsistent state and may result in data loss!

+## SSH mode

+You can do a full backup of a remote or served instance of nextcloud if you can reach it by ssh.
+It will pull and keep updated a directory in your local backup location.
+This directory is used for the backup and the database is also pulled from the server in two archives in a dated folder.

 ## Setup

-1. Clone the repository: `git clone https://github.com/wagnbeu0/Nextcloud-Backup-Restore`
+1. Clone the repository: `git clone https://github.com/blackorpheus076/Nextcloud-Backup-Restore`
 2. Set permissions:
     - `chown -R root Nextcloud-Backup-Restore`
     - `cd Nextcloud-Backup-Restore`
     - `chmod 700 *.sh`
 3. Call the (interactive) script for automated setup (this will create a file `NextcloudBackupRestore.conf` containing the desired configuration): `./setup.sh`
-4. **Important**: Check this configuration file if everything was set up correctly (see *TODO* in the configuration file comments)
+4. **Important**: Check this configuration file if everything was set up correctly
 5. Start using the scripts: See sections *Backup* and *Restore* below

 Keep in mind that the configuration file `NextcloudBackupRestore.conf` hast to be located in the same directory as the scripts for backup/restore, otherwise the configuration will not be found.